telerik/fiddler-everywhere-docs/get-started/quickstart-macos.md

   https://*.amazonaws.com/
 ```

-## Installing Fiddler Everywhere on Your Machine
+## Step 1: Install Fiddler Everywhere on Your Machine

 You'll first have to install the latest version of Fiddler Everywhere on your machine.